raycast/extensions/extensions/summarize-long-text/README.md

 `Language`: Set the language for the summary.
 It can be different from the text, but results may vary.
 (Default: `English`).

-`Maximum Characters`: Decide how long you want the summary to be.
-Longer summaries may cost more.
-(Default: `Short`).